peterhinch/micropython-samples/README.md

 This describes ways of using the Pyboard to perform precision measurements of analog signals of up to around 50KHz.
 It is documented [here](./phase/README.md).

+# Pyboard D

+An unofficial guide to this board.
+When official docs emerge this will be removed.

 # A design for a hardware power meter

 This uses a Pyboard to measure the power consumption of mains powered devices.